geojupyter/geojupyter.org/blog/20250108-introducing-geojupyter/index.md

 :::
 ::::::

-We will follow up soon with a more comprehensive blog post about our interviews.
+We will follow up soon with a more comprehensive blog post about community insights.

 For early development, we have narrowed our focus on the educational user: teachers and students.
 We will build partnerships with research education communities and university